 Barbara L. McAneny, MD

 Barbara L. McAneny, MD, a board-certified medical oncologist/hematologist from Albuquerque, N.M., was re-elected to the American Medical Association Board of Trustees in June 2014.
-Her many leadership roles have included president of the New Mexico Medical Society (NMMS), president of the Greater Albuquerque Medical Association, and president of the New Mexico Chapter of the American College of Physicians.
+Her many leadership roles have included member of the American Society of Clinical Oncology (ASCO) Board of Directors, where she served on several committees, president of the New Mexico Medical Society (NMMS), president of the Greater Albuquerque Medical Association, and president of the New Mexico Chapter of the American College of Physicians.

-She has also served on several ASCO committees and the ASCO Board of Directors.
-She is a member of the Community Oncology Alliance Board of Trustees.
 Dr. McAneny was appointed by Health and Human Services Secretary Tommy Thompson to the Practicing Physicians Advisory Council from 2002 to 2006.
 She was a founding member of Oncology Circle, an organization of oncology practices using data to promote best practices.
-She has served on the board of directors of the Cancer Center Business Summit.
-She has championed numerous health-related issues including tobacco-use prevention, professional liability reform and emergency medical services (EMS).
+She is also a member of the Community Oncology Alliance Board of Trustees and has served on the board of directors of the Cancer Center Business Summit.
+She has championed numerous health-related issues including tobaccouse prevention, professional liability reform and emergency medical services (EMS).

 In 2012 Dr. McAneny received a $19.8 million award from the Centers for Medicare & Medicaid Innovation to test how oncology private practices can provide cancer patients better care at a lower cost.